 Millions of people each year receive allergy shots without problems; however, to ensure safety, doctors recommend that immunotherapy be given in a controlled environment where the physicians and other health care personnel are trained to respond to an emergency.
 Board-certified allergists/immunologists have had a minimum of 5 years of training after medical school, which ensures that patients who have problems are cared for according to the highest standards.

 In some cases, for convenience, the allergist/immunologist might work together with a child's primary care doctor so that some or most of the shots can be given by the doctor at his or her office.

 A primary care doctor can usually recommend a qualified allergist/immunologist.
 Or ask a family member or friend who is seeing an allergist/immunologist for a recommendation.
 The website of the American Academy of Allergy, Asthma Immunology, www.aaaai.org, has a listing of allergists by location.

 Helping Your Child Cope

 An allergy shot is given with a needle that is smaller than those used for most childhood vaccinations, which makes it less painful.
 Still, for some kids any shot can seem scary.
 A parent's positive and supportive attitude can go a long way toward helping a child accept the treatment and achieve successful results.
-Treatment seems to go much better if the parent is confident and committed to the child getting the immunotherapy.
+Treatment seems to go much better when parents are confident and committed to their child getting the immunotherapy.

 Allergy shots can seem a bit scary at first.
 But understanding their benefits and how they work will help you and your child accept them as routine.